Work Study

 Work Study Manual for Students

-Federal Work Study provides jobs to students who have financial need to help them pay for their out of pocket educational expenses.
+Federal Work Study provides jobs to students who have financial need to help them pay for their out-of-pocket educational expenses.
 There are numerous on campus jobs that pay $15.00 per hour.
 Community service work study jobs are available off campus, at a pay rate of up to $17 an hour.
-Students can earn up to their award amount over the academic year.
-Most students will work, on average, 5-10 hours per week.
-Work study students receive payment through direct deposit and can use this money for any out of pocket expenses that they may have.
+Students can earn up to their award amount over the academic year and can work up to 5 hours per week.
+Work study students receive payment through direct deposit and can use this money for any out-of-pocket expenses that they may have.

 Work Study is available throughout the academic year.
-If a student is awarded work study, an email is sent to the student in the early August with step by step instructions.
-In order to fill out the required paperwork, students need to bring their passport, bank account number, and routing number.
-If the student does not have a passport, a driver’s license plus an original social security card or birth certificate will also be acceptable.
+If a student is awarded work study, an email is sent to the student in early August with step-by-step instructions.
+Students new to the Federal work study program are reminded to bring their passport or birth certificate to campus with them to complete hiring paperwork.

 Under no circumstances should a student work during any scheduled class time, even if that class is released early or cancelled for any reason.
 Students who submit work study timesheets with hours that conflict with their official class schedule as shown on college records, will not be paid for those hours.
 The student may also lose the privilege to work on campus moving forward.